tobiasschumacher/miceExt/README.md

 In this example, we want to impute the categorical columns `gen` and `phb` in the data set `boys` that is included in the mice-package with the functionalities of the package.
 This works in three main steps:

-1. Binarize the factor columns in boys the we want to impute on:
+1. Binarize the factor columns in boys the we want to impute on.
+By default, `mice.binarize()` will identify all factor columns with missing values and automatically binarize them.
-	`boys_bin <- mice.binarize(boys, cols = c("gen", "phb"))`
+	`boys_bin <- mice.binarize(boys)`

-2. Run mice on binarized data, as it is very likely that mice imputed multiple ones among one set of dummy variables:
+2. Run `mice()` on binarized data and post-process the result with `mice.post.matching()`, as it is very likely that `mice()` imputed multiple ones among one set of dummy variables:
 	 ```
 	 # run mice, note that we need to grab `boys_bin$data` and also use `boys_bin$pred_matrix` as predictor matrix for mice()
 	 # to obtain cleaner models